Buprenorphine (Absorbed through the skin)

 - Some medicines can affect how buprenorphine works.
 Tell your doctor if you are using any of the following:

-- Medicine to treat heart rhythm problems, such as amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol
+- Medicine to treat heart rhythm problem (including amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol)

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
-Tell your doctor if you are also using muscle relaxers.
+Tell your doctor if you are also using butorphanol, nalbuphine, pentazocine, a benzodiazepine, or a muscle relaxer.

 Warnings While Using This Medicine